 Another concern that may be raised is what will happen to the custody of my child?
 The good news is that the court will take into consideration abuse, in this case, no matter what type of divorce filings were made.
 It is wise to gather evidence of the abuse of the court, as that will significantly help your fight.
 Depending on the court and severity of the abuse, there may be special court orders placed on visitation rights to the child, and in some extreme cases, the victim will get full custody.

 What Should I Do?

 If you have decided that divorce is the best option for you, the first step is to talk to a divorce attorney to evaluate your case.
-At the Levoritz Law Group, we offer some of the most experienced divorce attorneys in New York.
+At Levoritz Law Firm, we offer some of the most experienced divorce attorneys in New York.
 If you are concerned for your safety, there are court protection orders that can be applied for to help protect you as your divorce goes through.
 Remember, it is important that you have some sort of evidence of domestic violence to help your case, but if the situation is extreme do not hesitate to get out as quickly as possible.
 Your safety is of the utmost importance, so if you find yourself in an abusive situation, please contact us and let us help you get out of that situation.